SamarHamdy/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does compare the system usage of bikes between three large cities: Chicago, New York City, and Washington
 ### Files used
 Include the files used
 chicago.csv